dk1a/solidity-stringutils/README.md

 | `unsafeCount`    | unsafely count chars, read the source for caveats|
 | `ptr`            | get memory pointer                               |

-`count` and `validateUtf8` consume the iterator in O(n).
+`count`, `validateUtf8`, `unsafeCount` consume the iterator in O(n).

 Safe methods revert on an invalid UTF-8 byte sequence.

-`unsafeNext` does NOT check if iterator is empty, may underflow!
+`unsafeNext` does NOT check if the iterator is empty, may underflow!
 Does not revert on invalid UTF-8.
 If returned `StrChar` is invalid, it will have length 0.
 Otherwise length 1-4.

-Internally `next`, `nextUnsafe`, `count` all use `_nextRaw`.
+Internally `next`, `unsafeNext`, `count` all use `_nextRaw`.
 It's very efficient, but very unsafe and complicated.
 Read the source and import it separately if you need it.

 ## StrChar